• Menu

 Clothing for Hiking

-Clothing for other activities
+Clothing for Other Activities

-Restaurants in Iceland are rather casual, but if you want to enjoy some nightlife in Reykjavik, your muddy clothes and boots may need to stay behind.
+Restaurants in Iceland are rather casual, but if you want to enjoy some nightlife in Reykjavik your muddy clothes and boots may need to stay behind.
 And, if you are not completely exhausted after a day of hiking, you will probably want to wear some dressier outfits for dinner at your hotel.

 • One pair of jeans